williamlin6803/Survival/README.md

 ## Results:

-- The model achieves an accuracy of X% on the test set (replace X with the actual result)
+- The model achieves an accuracy of 78% on the test set

 ## Future Plans:

-- Implement more sophisticated models like Random Forests or Neural Networks for better accuracy
+- Implement more sophisticated models that uses other Machine Learning Techniques such as Random Forests or Neural Networks for better accuracy